Write My Book: How Much Does It Cost?

 That’s a common question, one that I’m always happy to answer when an client interviews me.
-I believe direct answers are most helpful.
-I charge a dollar per word to ghostwrite and $145 per hour to consult (and I can get a lot done in one hour).
+Direct answers are best, I find.
+The answer is that I charge a dollar per word to ghostwrite and $145 per hour to consult (and I can get a lot done in one hour).

-Now, I really enjoy talking to people about their book concepts.
-After all, I’ve worked with dozens of clients over the last seventeen years and have had the privilege of writing their books with them.
+I will admit that I really enjoy talking to people about their book concepts.
+After all, I’ve worked with dozens of clients over the last twenty years and have had the privilege of writing their books with them.
 It is wonderfully rewarding!

 Some prospective clients have very good ideas and just need help.
 However, occasionally there are those calls which frustrate me beyond belief.
 One occurred the other day…

 A little story